kolenaIO/kolena/docs/metrics/accuracy.md

 # Accuracy

-Accuracy is one of the most well-known metrics in machine learning model evaluation metrics because it is simple to understand and straightforward to calculate.
+Accuracy is one of the most well-known metrics in machine learning model evaluation because it is simple to understand and straightforward to calculate.

 Accuracy measures how often a model correctly predicts something (ranging from 0 to 1, with 1 being perfect